 Good luck and remember to compute safely.

 Keith is the CIO of EHIM, a health services company in the Detroit area.
 His 20 years of professional experience have included positions as an executive, a consultant, and as the founder of a startup company.
-He lives in Michigan with his wife and two daughters, and in his free time, he performs improv comedy.
+Keith recently published his first novel, The Bone Eaters: Nick & Amato Investigation #1.